w3c/wcag3/guidelines/groups/images-and-media/transcripts/transcripts-available-prerecorded.md

 ---
 type: foundational
 status: developing
+title: Transcripts available (prerecorded)
+issueLabel: Transcripts available
 ---

 :term[Transcripts] are :term[available] for all :term[audio] and :term[video] :term[content].

 :::except-when
 * The audio or video content is an alternative for text and clearly labelled as such.
-* The video has no spoken content and serves only as background.
+* The audio or video has no spoken content and serves only as background.
 :::